Status: Agreed 18 September 2017

 2.2 Club colours shall be worn in all events in which a member competes as a representative of the Club.

-2.3 An official Club badge positioned to appear in the middle of the chest may be worn on the vest.
+2.3 An official Club badge positioned to appear in the middle (or to the left) of the chest may be worn on the vest.

 The purposes of the Club are to promote the amateur sport of athletics and community participation in the same.